 Event tickets tend to be released in waves.
 The first round of tickets for the Paris Olympics went on sale via a lottery system in March, followed by a second wave in May.
 As of July 5th, the remaining tickets are available on a first-come, first-serve basis.

 When choosing events, I have found this strategy to work well: First get something you really care about, and then choose something that seems interesting but you know very little about.
 For example, at one recent Olympic Games my family went to a tae kwon do event when our son was involved in the sport, and we even saw his teacher there working as a judge.
 The next day we went to mountain biking, which was wild and very cool, with attendees all running around the fields that connected one obstacle to the next.

-Tickets to many events may officially sell out up to a year in advance, but are often still available through package deals from the official ticket vendors.
-A visit to those vendors’ websites will tell you a lot about what is on offer.
+Tickets to many events may officially sell out up to a year in advance but are often still available through package deals.
+A visit to the vendor’s website will tell you a lot about what is on offer.

 Figure Out Your Lodging Next

 Lodging is likely to be your biggest challenge and is the trip component you should research and lock down first.
 You can use your favorite search engines to get started, comparing your options to the venues you hope to attend.
 The venues are set years in advance, so you can start searching fairly early on.
 Brace yourself, as there is quite a bit of speculative pricing that can go on, and availability can be hard to come by; in fact, one 2020 Olympic hopeful I know booked their entire family into double rooms at a Tokyo “love hotel,” yikes.

 The official Olympics ticketing site also offers all-inclusive travel packages that include a certain number of nights’ lodging with a certain number of event tickets—but those tend to be somewhat pricey compared to DIY lodging options.
 That said, purchasing from the official outlet does tend to ensure some level of quality as well as a centralized location, so it is always worth a look.